 - De Carli, B (2020) Change by Design: Imagining Equitable Cities, AAD Practice Research Portfolios, London Metropolitan University.

 - Moxon, S (2012).
 Sustainability in Interior Design.
 Laurence King Publishing, London.

-- Moxon, S (forthcoming 2022). "'Rewild My Street': a model for biodiverse, community-led urban redevelopment.”
+- Moxon, S (2022). "'Rewild My Street': a model for biodiverse, community-led urban redevelopment.”
 In: (eds.
 McVicar, M et al) Generosity of Architecture.
 Routledge, London.

-- Clossick, J (Forthcoming 2021).
+- Clossick, J (2022).
 "A Place for Participation on the Old Kent Road."
 In: (eds.
 McVicar, M et al) Generosity of Architecture.
 Routledge, London.

 - Clossick, J and Colburn, B (Forthcoming 2021) "Individual Autonomy and Urban Depth."
 In: (eds.
 P Lewis, S Costa Santos and L. Holm) Architecture and Collective Life.
 Routledge, London.